Skip to content

 architectureReview architectural patterns and structure

 List available types with roborev analyze --list, or preview a prompt template with roborev analyze --show-prompt <type>.
+If you have shell completions enabled, roborev analyze <TAB> will suggest analysis types with descriptions.

 Basic Usage